-Last year's outcomes were effective in supporting development in the following areas:
+Last year's 'Allocation of catch up funding plan' evidences impactful development in the following areas:

-- 1. Supporting great teaching: adaptation of curriculum plans in response to gaps; increased confidence and ability to deliver online learning linked to pupil engagement and success; impactful reading comprehension training; impactful maths training: mastering number programme; oracy programmes resulted in good application of skills across Early Years and acquisition of the Communication Mark in Nursery as well as completion of year 1 of the Voice 21 Project. - Pupil Assessment and feedback: refined approaches that are suited to remote feedback; highly positive feedback from parents about support and engagement during lockdown; ongoing monitoring of provision - Transition support: continued strong attendance and processes to reduce children's anxiety - 4.
-One to one and small group tuition reading focus: highly impactful progress evident in phonics groups; maths: number stacks and numicon implemented with good impact and success; success with writing programmes leading to improved outcomes at KS2; Talk boost impactful for children in R and Y1. - 5.
-Pastoral support:; specific therapeutic interventions (Toucan therapy); Yes Mentoring; Young Minds Matters referrals; Outreach support from Alternative

-- Provision settings; high numbers of pupils supported in school with bespoke programmes based on Thrive approaches. - Additional teaching capacity: supporting children's writing development targeted at gaps in Year 5 and 6; phonics groups; handwriting groups and catch-up funding used. - 7.
+- Supporting great teaching: adaptation of curriculum plans in response to gaps; increased confidence and ability to deliver online learning linked to pupil engagement and success; impactful reading comprehension training; impactful maths training - using manipulatives; oracy programmes resulted in good application of skills across Early Years. - 2.
+Pupil Assessment and feedback: refined approaches that are suited to remote feedback; highly positive feedback from parents about support and engagement during lockdown; ongoing monitoring of provision - 3.
+Transition support: continued strong attendance and processes to reduce children's anxiety - 4.
+One to one and small group tuition reading focus: highly impactful progress evident in phonics groups; maths: number stacks and numicon implemented with good impact and success; Talk boost impactful for children in R and Y1. - 5.
+Pastoral support: door-step visits to support targeted pupils; specific therapeutic interventions (Toucan therapy); high numbers of pupils supported in school and remotely with bespoke programmes based on Thrive approaches. - 6.
+Additional teaching capacity: supporting children's writing development targeted at gaps in Year 4. - 7.
 Increased access to technology: providing addition computing resource for children to use remotely; high levels of engagement; effective support for teachers that are new to teaching;